Rumex crispus: Uses and toxicity

 It can be used as a wild leaf vegetable; the young leaves should be boiled in several changes of water to remove as much of the oxalic acid in the leaves as possible or can be added directly to salads in moderate amounts.
 Once the plant matures it becomes too bitter to consume.
 Dock leaves are an excellent source of both vitamin A and vitamin C, as well as a source of iron and potassium.
 Curly Dock leaves are somewhat tart due to the presence of high levels of oxalic acid, and although quite palatable, this plant should only be consumed in moderation as it can irritate the urinary tract and increase the risk of developing kidney stones.
 It should be used with care during lactation, as it may cause a laxative effect in the infant.

+In Armenia the young plants are harvested and dried and to make a product called Aveluk (ավելուկ).
+During drying fermentation takes place to make it less bitter.
+The dried plants are braided into rings and sold.
+Aveluk is used extensively in Armenian cookery as the basis of salads and soups for which it is reconstituted by boiling in water.

 The seeds of the yellow dock, once dried thoroughly, are edible as well.
 The dark-brown to black seed pods remain on the stalk until the spring when leaves start growing again.
 While many wild foraged grains must be winnowed, the pods of Rumex crispus are small enough that it is more efficient to grind them with the grain.
 The resulting flour is much like buckwheat in flavor, and while some may find it too bitter, many prefer the seeds over the tartness of the leaves.

 In Western herbalism, the root is often used for treating anemia, due to its high level of iron.
 It can be powdered and given in capsules, often in combination with stinging nettle (Urtica dioica).
 This is a classic combination with the plant.
 Both the leaves and root may be laxative in some individuals, though not in all, and generally it is mild.
 This is due to the presence of anthroquinone glycosides, and is not an action that should be relied upon, but seen as a possible effect of the plant when taken.
 The plant may also cause intestinal discomfort to some people.
 The plant will help with skin conditions if taken internally or applied externally to things like itching, scrofula, and sores.
 Some studies show that certain anthroquinones can help stop or slow cancer growth, but this may or may not apply to the ones in yellow dock.

 Yellow dock is part of the homeopathic pharmacopoeia.
 It is used mainly for respiratory conditions, specifically those with a tickling cough that is worse when exposed to cold air.
 It mentions also passing pains, excessive itching, and that it helps enlarged lymphs.

 The Zuni people apply a poultice of the powdered root to sores, rashes and skin infections, and use infusion of the root for athlete's foot.